mozilla-it/ctms-api/guides/configuration.md

 * ``CTMS_USE_MOZLOG`` - Use the JSON
   [MozLog](https://wiki.mozilla.org/Firefox/Services/Logging) format for logs.
   Defaults to `True` as used in production, and is set to `False` for development.
+  See the [deployment guide](./deployment_guide.md) for more information on the MozLog format.

 * ``MK_KEEP_DOCKER_UP`` - If unset, then ``make test`` runs ``docker-compose down`` after tests run, shutting down the PostgreSQL container.
 If set to ``1``,